sohutv/spring-framework-docs/src/docs/markdowndoc/cn/rsocket.md

         .awaitSingle()
 ```

 `RSocketMessageHandler` supports [composite](https://github.com/rsocket/rsocket/blob/master/Extensions/CompositeMetadata.md) and [routing](https://github.com/rsocket/rsocket/blob/master/Extensions/Routing.md) metadata by default.
-You can set its [section\_title](#rsocket-metadata-extractor) if you need to switch to a different mime type or register additional metadata mime types.
+You can set its [MetadataExtractor](#rsocket-metadata-extractor) if you need to switch to a different mime type or register additional metadata mime types.

 You’ll need to set the `Encoder` and `Decoder` instances required for metadata and data formats to support.
 You’ll likely need the `spring-web` module for codec implementations.